-The present homeowner-applicants submit that regulation CDC 25.050(A)(6) is not applicable, as we are not requesting an addition that increases the gross square footage of the structures on the site by more than 50 percent, and/or new construction in a historic district.
+The present homeowner-applicants submit that we are in compliance with CDC 25.050(A)(6) is not applicable, as we are not requesting an addition that increases the gross square footage of the structures on the site by more than 50 percent, and/or new construction in a historic district.
+Please see attached contextual drawings of the garage for ease of review.
+January 5, 2014 To Whom It May Concern: